MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 To change state representation and reward function you need to modify the variables stateRepresentationID and rewardID at the beginning of an agent file.

 * DQN Agent:
-  * useLSTM: if True the before last layer will be LSTM
+  * `useLSTM`: if True the before last layer will be LSTM
-    * trace_length: length of a memory when it is took from the replay memory.
+    * `trace_length`: length of a memory when it is took from the replay memory.
-    * maskHalfLoss: if True it will mask (reset to 0) the first half of each trace [Hausknecht et al. 2015].
+    * `maskHalfLoss`: if True it will mask (reset to 0) the first half of each trace [Hausknecht et al. 2015].
-    * reset_rnn_state: if True LSTM will be stateless (meaning that LSTM state is reseted after every batch) otherwise it will be stateful (state is keeped).
+    * `reset_rnn_state`: if True LSTM will be stateless (meaning that LSTM state is reseted after every batch) otherwise it will be stateful (state is keeped).
-    * useLSTMTanH: if True LSTM use TanH for its inner activation function, otherwise it will use the activation function define in build_network() function (it's leaky_relu)
+    * `useLSTMTanH`: if True LSTM use TanH for its inner activation function, otherwise it will use the activation function define in `build_network()` function (it's leaky_relu)
-  * useDuelingNetwork: if True the last layer will be dueling [Wang et al. 2016].
+  * `useDuelingNetwork`: if True the last layer will be dueling [Wang et al. 2016].
   * You have also all the basic parameters like batch size, gamma (discouted reward factor), initial epsilon (exploration rate), minimum epsilon and epsilon decay, replay memory capacity, frequency of computing an action, frequency of updating target network and another one for saving model periodically.
   * Learning rate decay exponentially, you have the parameters like initial learning rate, learning rate decay, steps and minimum learning rate.
   * You can clip gradients either with global norm or with min max clipping.